 Environmental Health Mini Grant

-Grants can support student experiences in class or through a student organization, research or community projects, trips or travel, honoraria for invited guest speakers for a class or an on-campus event, or perhaps even help establish a new environmental health campaign led by UNI students (Like this one).
+Grants can support student experiences in class or through a student organization, research or community projects, trips or travel, honoraria for invited guest speakers for a class or an on-campus event, or perhaps even help establish a new environmental health campaign led by UNI students (Like this one - Good Neighbor Iowa).

-We would like to hear your ideas!
-All funds must be spent by August 1, 2025.
-Grant recipients will have the opportunity to present their projects at the first annual statewide Environmental Health student symposium held on UNI’s campus during the Fall of 2025.
+All funds must be spent by February 1, 2026.
+Grant recipients will have the opportunity to present their projects at the first annual statewide Environmental Health Student Symposium to be held in Maucker Union on October 29, 2025.

 Mini Grant FAQs